Table of contents

 Traction

 However, the tread design – though it’s one of our favorite things about these shoes – is also one of the downsides.
 Because of the spacing and sizing, the lugs tend to collect mud and gravel, which can diminish how effective the traction is.
-The Moabs shed the debris relatively well, but it takes a bit of stomping and extra work.
+The Moab sheds the debris relatively well, but it takes a bit of stomping and extra work.

-We also find the outsoles are thick and bulky compared to trail runners, which is excellent for stability and traction on more technical routes.
-But, it means the Moab 3’s soles are nowhere near as flexible or forgiving, so we don’t recommend these shoes for distances over 75 miles on established trails and would opt for more flexible trail runners instead.
+We also found the outsoles are thick and bulky compared to trail runners.
+This may be good for stability on more technical routes, but it also means the Moab 3’s soles are nowhere near as flexible or forgiving as lighter and more agile shoes.
+Most of the CleverHiker team would opt for more flexible trail runners on long distance trails.
+However, this shoe’s traction ranked near the top in our updated guide to men’s hiking shoes

 A hiker sits with their feet outstretched to the camera showing off the lugs and grip pattern of the Merrell Moab 3s.